Constitution of Texas: Article 2: "The Powers of Government"

-Article 2 provides for the separation of powers of the legislative, executive, and judicial branches of the state government, prohibiting each branch from encroaching on the powers of the others.
+Article 2 provides for the separation of powers of the legislative, executive, and judicial branches of the state government, prohibiting any branch from encroaching on the powers of the others.

 Article 3: "Legislative Department"

 Article 3 vests the legislative power of the state in the "Legislature of the State of Texas", consisting of the state's Senate and House of Representatives.
 It also lists the qualifications required of senators and representatives and regulates many details of the legislative process.
-The article (the longest in the constitution) contains many substantive limitations on the power of the legislature and a large number of exceptions to those limitations.
+The article (the longest in the constitution) contains many substantive limitations on the power of the legislature and a large number of exceptions to those limitations (notably in Sections 49-52 which discuss state limitations on debts, credit pledges, and grants, and limitations on sub-level governments for the same).

 Two-thirds (2/3) of the elected members in either chamber constitutes a quorum to do business therein (Section 10), contrary to the provision for the United States Congress requiring only a majority (this larger requirement has resulted in occasions where a significant number of members from one political party, in an attempt to stop legislation, have in the past left the state so as to deny a quorum).
 A smaller number in each chamber is empowered to adjourn from day to day and compel the attendance of absent members.

 As with the United States Constitution, either house may originate bills (Section 31), but bills to raise revenue must originate in the House of Representatives (Section 33).

 Section 39 allows a bill to take effect immediately upon the Governor's signature if the bill passes both chambers by a two-thirds vote, unless otherwise specified in the bill.
 If the bill does not pass by this majority it takes effect on the first day of the next fiscal year (in Texas, the fiscal year runs from September 1 until the following August 31).